 You don’t have to change your entire life overnight.
 Start small.
 Be mindful while you drink your morning coffee or while you’re walking to class.
 If you train your brain to be present in the small moments, you’ll find it’s much easier to stay focused when it actually matters.

-Give these techniques a shot.
-You might find that you aren't just studying more—you're studying better.
+Try these techniques.
+You might find that you aren't just studying more; you're studying better.